borrelunde/c-factory-pattern/README.md

 ## Sample Application Execution

-Below is a sample execution of the application, demonstrating the initialization, operation, and deinitialization process:
+Below is a sample execution of the application, demonstrating the initialisation, operation, and deinitialisation process:

 ```
 [2023-12-02 14:25:49 application_init]: Application initialising.